MayaFlux 0.4.0

 398 /**

-400 * @param routine Routine to initialize
+400 * @param token Processing domain to initialize

-401 * @param token Processing domain
+401 * @param rate Processing rate for the domain

 402 */